History and Sociology (BA)

 What is society and how do you study it?
 Is human behaviour governed by rules similar to the natural world that you can study objectively?
 Or do human beings consciously act upon their environment and change the world through creativity and intelligence, driven by their own understanding and motivations.

-or an Early Modern History module from a selected list
+Early Modern History module (from a selected list)

 Designing and Conducting Social Research

 This module will teach you the core concepts and practical skills to undertake qualitative social research in academic and professional settings.
 These include research design, ethnography, in-depth interviewing, documents and discourse.
 As well as practical skills, you’ll investigate how social research has changed in recent decades, considering:

 • how (and whether you should) study Twitter